Train protection system: Inductive systems

-In this system, data is transmitted magnetically between the track and locomotive by magnets mounted beside the rails and on the locomotive.
+In inductive system, data is transmitted magnetically between the track and locomotive by magnets mounted beside the rails and on the locomotive.

 In the Integra-Signum system the trains are influenced only at given locations, for instance whenever a train ignores a red signal, the emergency brakes are applied and the locomotive's motors are shut down.
 Additionally, they often require the driver to confirm distant signals (e.g. CAWS) that show stop or caution – failure to do so results in the train stopping.
-This gives sufficient braking distance for trains following each other, however, it cannot always prevent accidents in stations where trains cross paths, because the distance from the red signal to the next obstacle may be too short for the train to brake to a halt.

 More advanced systems (e.g., PZB, and ZUB) calculate a braking curve that determines if the train can stop before the next red signal, and if not they brake the train.
 They require that the train driver enter the weight and the type of brakes into the onboard computer.
 One disadvantage of this kind of system is that the train cannot speed up before the signal if it has switched to green because the onboard computer's information can only be updated at the next magnet.
 To overcome that problem, some systems allow additional magnets to be placed between distant and home signals or data transfer from the signalling system to the onboard computer is continuous (e.g., LZB).

 Radio-based

 Prior to the development of a standard train protection system in Europe, there were several incompatible systems in use.
 Locomotives that crossed national borders had to be equipped with multiple systems.
-In cases where this wasn't possible or practical, the locomotives themselves had to be changed.
+In cases where this was impossible or impractical, the locomotives themselves had to be changed.
 To overcome these problems, the European Train Control System standard was developed.
 It offers different levels of functionality, ranging from simple to complex.
 This model allows adopters to meet the cost and performance requirements of disparate solutions, from the smallest to the largest.
 The European system has been in operation since 2002 and uses GSM digital radio with continuous connectivity.